Tunable Topological Phases in Quantum Kirigamis: Results

-{\it Chalker Coddington networks:} Having defined the property of every junction we discuss the phases realized due to the complete Kirigami network.
-The effective hopping problem due to the transfer matrix can be designed as a unitary evolution where an initial state evolves as \cite{GruzbergPRBkagome} \beq |\Psi_f\rangle = U_{\text{eff}} |\Psi_i\rangle \eeq where the effective evolution operator, $U_{\text{eff}}$ is decided by the scattering matrix structure of the network (see SM \cite{supp}).
+Having defined the property of every junction and the observation of strain dependent transport of the full network we now pose if there is a critical angle where the transition from topological to trivial phase occurs for the complete Kirigami network.
+A Chalker-Coddington framework is particularly useful to analyze this\cite{chalker1988percolation}.
+Briefly, the network can be studied within a transfer matrix formalism where an initial state evolves unitarily as \cite{GruzbergPRBkagome} \beq |\Psi_f\rangle = U_{\text{eff}} |\Psi_i\rangle \eeq where the effective evolution operator, $U_{\text{eff}}$ is decided by the scattering matrix structure of the network.
 The $U_{\text{eff}}$ is constructed using a median lattice where each edge of the Kirigami block is replaced by a site such that the system has a 16-site unit cell.
 The `hopping' elements are represented by $r(\theta)$ and $t(\theta)$ with appropriate convention depending on the direction of the edge current.
-Given the network is translationally invariant, in order to see if it retains any edge states we set it up on a ribbon geometry which is finite in the $y$ direction and periodic in the $x$ direction.
+For analytic control we assume that the network is translationally invariant and see if it retains any edge states we set it up on a ribbon geometry which is finite (periodic) in the $y$ ($x$) direction.
 We find the eigenvalues of $U_{\text{eff}}$ which are of the form $e^{-i \epsilon}$ and plot $\epsilon$ as a function of $k_x$.
 Note that $r,t$ enter as parameters in the transfer matrix.
+The network description closely follows the formalism developed in Charles~et.~al.\cite{GruzbergPRBkagome}, done in the context of Chalker-Coddington networks for integer quantum Hall transition.